Sometimes you just have to get everybody together

 And our sponsors have told us that BuildWell has lead to more viable leads and contacts than much, much larger events, because the quality of our participants and the influence they have on a large cross-section of industries.
 Here's the list of who attended BuildWell 2016.

 BuildWell Symposia are speed dating.
 Talks are very short and to the point - no "death by powerpoint".
 You meet a lot of inspiring, provocative thought leaders, and spend time over meals and wine with those who most interest you.
 You learn about the coolest new products - on the market or in the pipeline.
 Discussions are high-level, low-level, funny, geeky, very serious, and always thought-provoking.
 BuildWell is the conference that informs, renews, and inspires.

 February 10-12, 2016

 BuildWell 2016 has a new home!
 The Golden Gate Club in San Francisco's historic Presidio.
 We had a stellare line up of keynote speakers, participants and the same in-depth exploration of the issues of reaching low (get to ZERO!) carbon, healthy buildings.

 Attended by 120 green building experts from 15 countries, this conference resulted in the creation of an international network of academics, designers, builders, and engineers who continue to collaborate in their shared goal of reducing the impact of buildings on the environment.
-The conference papers are still in demand and are available within the BuildWell Library.
-Click here for the list of papers, you will find them all in the BuildWell Library.
+The conference papers are still in demand; you can find them all in the BuildWell Library.